scottish-terror/bots-tiktok/README.md

 ## Tik-Tok Bot - Distinguished Scrum Master

-Tik-Tok v3 is an always on services type bot.
+Tik-Tok v4 is an always on services type bot.

-Tik-Tok Modules
+Tik-Tok Modules if you want to compile or contribute.
+Binaries are in the release section.
 ```
 go get github.com/robfig/cron
 go get github.com/nlopes/slack